Mozilla Central Quick Start¶

 Firefox Developer Git Quick Start Guide¶

 Getting setup to as a first time Mozilla contributor is hard.
 There are plenty of guides out there to help you get started as a contributor, but many of the new contributor guides out of date often more current ones are aimed at more experienced contributors.
-If you want to review these guides, you can find several linked to from Contributing to the Mozilla code base on MDN.
+If you want to review these guides, you can find several linked to from Working on Firefox.

 This guide will take you through setting up as a contributor to